FdehghanSoton/AI_Pipeline_PV_Forecasting/data/README.md

 ## `PV_data.csv` — not committed

-Hourly AC power from the university charging-station array.
+Hourly AC power from the charging-station array.
 These are site measurements that we are not able to redistribute, so the file is excluded by `.gitignore` and the pipeline raises a clear error if it is missing.
 Enquiries about access should go to the corresponding author.